ArttuArv/Jakarta-Persistence-Testing/README.md

-JSON data model used to populate objects;
+JSON data model used to populate objects:
 ```
 {
     "classification": {